Skip to main content

 • Token authentication - each bridge has its own token tied to a single Connic project.
 Tokens can be rotated at any time, and you can run multiple bridges in different networks for the same project.

-• TLS encryption - all communication between the bridge and relay uses WSS (WebSocket over TLS).
+• TLS encryption - communication between the bridge and the Connic tunnel endpoint uses WSS (WebSocket over TLS).

 Troubleshooting